-- " Each Quarter and Overtime period will begin with a draw at the center of the field. - " Except when last quarter ended with an extra player situation, the team who ended the period with possession will be awarded possession same relative position on field to start next quarter. - " Play starts and stops on an official's whistle (NO SELF STARTS)

-- " All players must be at least 2meters away for free positions. - " "Penalty Dot" Area near the midfield line is used to start play after the administration of time-serving penalties. - Following a goal; the GK must retrieve the ball within 5 seconds; the official whistles the start and the GK has 5 seconds to clear the ball out of their crease.
+- Each Quarter and Overtime period will begin with a faceoff at the center of the field. - Except when last quarter ended with an extra player situation, the team who ended the period with possession will be awarded possession same relative position on field to start next quarter. - Play starts and stops on an official's whistle - All players must be at least three yards away for restarts. - "Penalty Dot" Area near the midfield line is used to start play after the administration of time-serving penalties. - Following a goal; the GK must retrieve the ball within 5 seconds; the official whistles the start and the GK has 5 seconds to clear the ball out of their crease.